vvdaal/url-snaphotter/README.md

 ## Core Features

-- **Efficient Asynchronous URL Fetching**: Speed up the process of monitoring large sets of URLs using asynchronous requests to fetch content concurrently. `url-snapshotter` leverages async I/O to handle multiple URLs at once, resulting in significantly improved performance, especially when dealing with long URL lists.
-This feature reduces wait times and allows for more frequent snapshots without a heavy time commitment.
+- **Efficient Asynchronous URL Fetching**: Speed up the process of monitoring large sets of URLs using asynchronous requests to fetch content concurrently. `url-snapshotter` makes use of async I/O to handle multiple URLs at once, resulting in significantly improved performance, especially when dealing with long URL lists.

 - **Comprehensive Snapshot Comparison**: Easily compare two snapshots to identify any changes in HTTP status codes or page content.
-This feature makes it simple to detect regressions, monitor modifications, or spot unexpected issues in your web services.
+Detect regression, monitor modifications, or spot unexpected issues in your web services.
 By highlighting differences between snapshots, `url-snapshotter` helps you understand what has changed at a glance, empowering you to take corrective actions swiftly if necessary.

 - **Customizable Content Cleaning with Patterns**: Automatically clean up dynamic elements that frequently change, such as CSRF tokens, script nonces, or session identifiers, using custom regex patterns.
 This ensures that the comparisons are focused only on meaningful content changes.
-You can add, modify, or remove cleaning patterns to suit the specific needs of your web applications, providing a tailored approach to tracking content changes.
+You can add, modify, or remove cleaning patterns to suit the specific needs of your web applications.

 - **Interactive Dynamic Snapshot Viewing**: View the details of any previously captured snapshot directly from the command line, including HTTP status codes and content hashes.
 The dynamic viewing capability helps you quickly verify the current state of URLs or investigate individual snapshots without having to dig through raw data.